HarrisQ/harrisq.github.io/index.md

 <h1 class="page-title">Introduction</h1>

 <!-- CV + About Me -->
 I am a Postdoctoral Researcher supervised by Dr. Wensheng Guo and Dr. Wei Yang in the Department of Biostatistcs, Epidemiology and Informations (DBEI) at the Perelman School of Medicine, University of Pennsylvania.
+My current research focuses on developing informative features and summary statistics for negative patient outcomes in the Chronic Renal Insufficiency Cohort (CRIC) study using patient ECG data.
+More generally, my interests include statistical modelling, dimension reduction and data visualization.

 I obtained my PhD in Statistics at [Penn State University](https://www.psu.edu/), under the supervision of [Dr. Bing Li](https://science.psu.edu/stat/people/bxl9), where I developed sufficient dimension reduction methods for classification and functional data.